rconfig/rconfig/README.md

 If you area asked 'Add a cron entry for task scheduling?', type `yes` and press enter.

-The output form the above should look like this:
+The output from the above should look like this:

 ```sh